How to apply

 - Professional doctorates – carry out advanced academic and professional study directly relating to a professional role.
 Completion normally requires doing coursework and a thesis.

-You need to meet minimum eligibility to apply for graduate research courses.
+You need to meet minimum eligibility to apply for graduate coursework courses.
 This includes courses requirements, subject prerequisites and English language requirements.

 Your course fees are based on the course you’re enrolled in and the subject load.
 Fees for courses will vary.